NathanielParizi/PsiArbFinal/README.md

             ETH/BTC * BTC/USD != ETH/USD

-If the following discrepancy is satisfied then there would be a prevailing arbitrage profit opportunity available.
+If this given discrepancy on exchange is satisfied then there would be a prevailing arbitrage profit opportunity available.
 This application gathered bid/ask prices from Investing.com to perform the needed caluclations across various digital assets in the cryptocurrency market.